imonlinux/apsystems_power_local/README.md

 2. Navigate to the Energy Dashboard in your Home Assistant interface.
 3. Click on 'Settings' in the top right corner of the Energy Dashboard.
 4. Under 'Solar Panels', select 'Add Solar Production'.
-5. From the list of available entities, choose the `APSystems Power` entity.
+5. From the list of available entities, choose the `Solar Generated Today` sensor.solar_generated_today entity.
 6. Follow the prompts to configure and add the entity to your Energy Dashboard.
 7. Once added, your Energy Dashboard will display solar energy production data from your APSystems device.